 Scheduled Income Tax Cuts to Mostly Benefit High-Income Households

-The latest Consensus Revenue Forecast, issued on March 24, 2026, projects General Fund net tax collections will exceed the $33.042 billion income tax cut trigger in the current fiscal year.
-This means the individual income tax rate will automatically decrease, by statute, from 3.99% to 3.49% beginning in tax year 2027.
-The consensus revenue forecast for the current fiscal year is more than $2 billion higher than the level necessary to trigger this automatic rate reduction.
-This rate cut is very likely to occur and will reduce revenues by more than $2 billion per year.
+The latest Consensus Revenue Forecast, issued on May 15, 2026, projects General Fund net tax collections will exceed income tax cut triggers in FY 2025-26 and FY 2026-27.
+This means the individual income tax rate will automatically decrease, by statute, from 3.99% to 3.49% beginning in tax year 2027, and from 3.49% to 2.99% in 2028.
+The consensus revenue forecast for both fiscal years is more than $1 billion higher than the level necessary to trigger these rate reductions, which will reduce revenue by approximately $5 billion by FY 2028-29 compared to holding the rate at 3.99%.
+Under OSBM’s May 2026 long-run revenue projections, revenue collections in FY 2032-33 would be above that year’s statutory trigger and result in a further rate cut to 2.49% in 2034.

 Chart: Individual and Corporate Income Tax Cuts to Reduce Annual Revenues by $7 Billion in FY 2031-32